team-cobeed/CobeedApp/README.md

-# CobeedApp
+# CobeedApp UI

 ## Getting Started

 Cobeed App: Your personal quarantine assistant.

 Cobeed App books an appointment with a certified affiliate doctor that will check patients, if they have concerns regarding their health to see whether they are really infected with the disease.